 This may in fact just be the Best Damn Vegan Chili you've ever tried.

 Seriously, I'm not one to brag but.....this Chili recipe has placed TWICE now in various Chili Cookoffs.
-I'm not kidding, and it not only came in 2nd place (against 9 other NON-Vegan entries mind you)...... it happened in TEXAS!
+I'm not kidding, and it did not only come in 2nd place (against 9 other NON-Vegan entries mind you)...... it happened in TEXAS!

 Now I lived in the great state of Texas for 5 years, and it was there that I discovered that CHILI was one of the 4 basic food groups.
 Meat, onions, peppers?
 Yeah, THAT chili.